Now accepting new clients. Office located in Hartford, CT. — In-person & Virtual.

-Depth therapy for real life.
+Depth-oriented therapy for modern life.

 Psy.D.